Myles Straw Player Props: Guardians vs. Royals

-After going 0-for-3 in his last game, Myles Straw and the Cleveland Guardians face the Kansas City Royals (who will start Jordan Lyles) at 7:10 PM ET on Thursday.
+After hitting .256 with a double, two walks and two RBI in his past 10 games, Myles Straw and the Cleveland Guardians take on the Kansas City Royals (who will start Daniel Lynch) at 7:10 PM ET on Friday.

 Myles Straw Game Info & Props vs. the Royals